Skip to content

 5. Dante’s View

-The best time to admire the panoramic vista is during the early morning when the weather is cool, and the sun is rising.
+The best time to admire the panoramic vista is early in the morning when the weather is cool, and the sun is rising.
 Visiting at night is also beautiful, and visitors interested in astronomy have been known to set up telescopes on the terrace.

 6. Go Camping

 Camping is very popular at Death Valley National Park.
 The park features nearly 700 miles of backcountry roads and many areas to set up camp.
-If you choose to camp in the backcountry, make sure you follow the park’s rules.
+If you camp in the backcountry, follow the park’s rules.

-As long as your campsite is at least a mile away from a paved road, camping is free.
-However, the park only permits backcountry camping in areas that have been previously disturbed in order to minimise damage to the landscape.
+Camping is free as long as your campsite is at least a mile away from a paved road.
+However, the park only permits backcountry camping in areas that have been previously disturbed to minimise damage to the landscape.

 Death Valley National Park also has designated camping sites available for rent.
 The sites are first-come, first-served, so it is best to arrive early to secure a spot.
 Some campsites are open year-round at the park, but others close during summer due to the high temperatures.